 A hat with a brim provides essential sun protection when you’re out exploring waterfalls or hiking through the countryside.

-IV.
+III.
 Health & Hygiene Essentials

 Pharmacies are limited outside major cities like Vientiane and Luang Prabang, so come prepared.
 Sunscreen (SPF 30+) is a must-have, as the tropical sun can be intense even on cloudy days.
 Insect repellent with DEET will help protect against mosquitoes, particularly important during the wet season.